-After your operation, you will probably spend 3 - 7 days in the hospital.
-Some of the time you were likely in the intensive care unit.
-You may begin learning exercises to help you recover more quickly.
+Most people spend 3 - 7 days in the hospital.
+You may have been in the intensive care unit some of the time, in the hospital, you may have begun learning exercises to help you recover more quickly.

-It will take 4 to 6 weeks to completely heal and start feeling better after surgery.
+It will take 4-6 weeks to heal completely after surgery.
 During this time, it is normal to:

-Someone who can help you should stay with you in your home for at least the first 1 - 2 weeks.
+Have a person who can help you stay in your home for at least the first 1-2 weeks.

-Stay active during your recovery, but be sure to start slowly and increase your activity little by little.
+Stay active during your recovery.
+Be sure to start slowly and increase your activity little by little.

 Do not drive for at least 4 - 6 weeks after your surgery.
 The twisting movements needed to turn the steering wheel may pull on your incision.